j-ka11/MNIST_and_CIFAR_CNN/README.md

-# How to use the scripts for questions 5 and 6
+# How to use the scripts
 The script titled `cnn_training_loops.ipynb` contains the training loops we used to train both the MNIST model and the CIFAR model.